YottaDB/YDBDoc/AdminOpsGuide/dse.rst

 -RESYNC_S[EQNO]=sequence-number
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In an LMS environment, this sets the hexadecimal value of the "Resync Seqno" field.
-For more information, refer to `Chapter 7: “Database Replication” <./dbrepl.html>`_.
+For more information, refer to `Chapter 7: "Database Replication" <./dbrepl.html>`_.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 -RESYNC_T[N]=sequence-number
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In an LMS environment, this sets the hexadecimal value ofthe "Resync transaction" field.
-For more information, refer to `Chapter 7: “Database Replication” <./dbrepl.html>`_.
+For more information, refer to `Chapter 7: "Database Replication" <./dbrepl.html>`_.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 -S[PIN_SLEEP_MASK]=hexadecimal-mask